 We then wanted to find Édith Piaf’s grave, as we became enamoured of her music after watching La Vie En Rose.
 It was a bit trickier to find.
-The cemetery isn’t laid out quite as logically or numerically as we had initially expected.
+The cemetery isn’t laid out quite as logically or numerically as one might expect.
 In hindsight, we should have picked up a map.
-We did end up finding Ms. Piaf’s grave with a bit of help from a phone app my husband found useful:
+But we did end up finding Ms. Piaf’s grave, with a bit of help from a phone app my husband found:

 It was lovely to see fresh flowers that admirers had left, especially the roses.

 There were some really spectacular graves and crypts.
 I thought Dominique Vivant, Baron de Denon’s grave was especially beautiful, and the flowers in his hand were a lovely touch.
 Denon was a writer, artist, diplomat and archaeologist.
 He was also the first director appointed to the Louvre by Napoleon after the Egyptian campaign of 1798–1801.
-The Denon wing of the museum is named after him:
+The Louvre named the Denon wing after him:

 The detailing on this door to a crypt was also a favourite:

 On our way to find Chopin’s grave, we passed jarring memorials such as this one, dedicated to the victims of Air France Flight 447, which went down on June 1, 2009 with 228 on board.

 The cemetery has dozens of memorials throughout its grounds.
 Most of the memorials are dedicated to the lives lost during WWII.
 This memorial in particular was in memory of the 100,000 who died at Sachsenhausen concentration camp:

 Chopin’s grave was fairly easy to spot, and it’s quite lovely.
 I used the “dramatic” mode on my camera for this shot, which intensifies the colours.
 It wasn’t this dirty looking in real life: